Stanley depth and the lcm-lattice: Preliminaries

 Consider the polynomial ring $S$ endowed with the multigraded structure.
 Let $M$ be a finitely generated graded $S$-module, and let $\lambda$ be a homogeneous element in $M$.
 Let $Z \subset \set{X_1, \ldots , X_n}$ be a subset of the set of indeterminates of $S$.
 The $\KK[Z]$-submodule $\lambda \KK[Z]$ of $M$ is called a \emph{Stanley space} of $M$ if $\lambda \KK[Z]$ is free (as $\KK[Z]$-submodule).
 A \emph{Stanley decomposition} of $M$ is a finite family

 in which $Z_i \subset \{X_1, \ldots ,X_n\}$ and $\lambda_i\KK[Z_i]$ is a Stanley space of $M$ for each $i \in \mathcal{I}$ with

 as a multigraded $\KK$-vector space.
-This direct sum carries the structure of $S$-module and has therefore a well-defined depth.
+This direct sum carries the structure of an $S$-module and has therefore a well-defined depth.
 The \emph{Stanley depth} $\sdepth\ M$ of $M$ is defined to be the maximal depth of a Stanley decomposition of $M$.
-The Stanley conjecture states the inequality

-In the same fashion we introduce the following definition. \begin{definition} The \emph{Stanley projective dimension} $\spdim_S M$ of $M$ is the minimal projective dimension of a Stanley decomposition of $M$. \end{definition} Remark that $\spdim_S M = n - \sdepth_S M$ by the Auslander-Buchsbaum formula.
+In the same fashion we introduce the following definition. \begin{definition} The \emph{Stanley projective dimension} $\spdim_S M$ of $M$ is the minimal projective dimension of a Stanley decomposition of $M$. \end{definition} Note that $\spdim_S M = n - \sdepth_S M$ by the Auslander-Buchsbaum formula.
 While this definition might seem redundant, it turns out that our results (for example, see Theorem \ref{thm:lcmmap}) are more naturally stated in terms of the Stanley projective dimension.
-Further, the Stanley conjecture may be reformulated in this context as follows:
+Further, Stanley's inequality is equivalent to the following: